Windos/windos.github.io/_posts/2018-03-12-where-are-you.md

 Challenge](http://www.managementchallenge.com.au/about-the-challenge.html) is a
 professional development program and competition held in New Zealand and across Australia.
 I’m part of a team taking part and we’re rapidly closing in on D-Day.
-The lead up has taken up a lot more of my time out side of work than I had anticipated, but it’s been a great experience.
+The lead up has taken up a lot more of my personal time than I had anticipated, but it’s been a great experience.

 That said, I’m looking forward to seeing the tail end of the challenge day and finding out how the team and I did.